offalynne/Input/docs/6.1/Platform-Quirks.md

 - Keyboard input is non-functional on these platforms owing to [unavoidable up-stream bugs](https://github.com/JujuAdams/Input/issues/138)

 - iOS touchscreen input is fully functional supporting 5 touch points on iPhone and 11 on iPad.
-By default Input ignores the touchscreen.

 - Mouse input is partially functional.
 GameMaker uses the first mouse "device" for both touchscreen input and mouse, so there is no certain way to determine which is in use.
 Mouse position updates when the mouse is clicked.
 By default mouse input is off (see above).